 In the state of Arunachal Pradesh, a splendidly beautiful town Ziro is sited in the district of Lower Subansiri.
 It is a census town and is also listed in the UNESCO World Heritage Site which is enough to attract people to this valley.
-It is one of the oldest towns of the state and is the district headquarters as well.
-Everything in this town is a major tourist attraction, pine-clad hills and rice fields being few of them.
+It is one of the oldest towns in the state and is the district headquarters as well.
+Everything in this town is a major tourist attraction, pine-clad hills and rice fields being a few of them.
 It is home to the main Apatani tribe that is also the organizer of one of the most popular music festivals in India, known as the 'Ziro Music Festival'.

 The sticky summers of plains can be a bit disturbing and Ziro is the perfect escape with pleasant weather and mesmerizing scenic beauty.
 However, if you want to capture the spectacle of Zirpo in winter, then, the best time to visit is October and December.